Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 The Passamaquoddy traded regularly with all the other New England Indians, and they often fought with the powerful

-Iroquois.
+Iroquois tribe.
 But their most important neighbors

-were the Penobscots,
+were the Penobscot,

-Maliseets, and
+Maliseet, and

-Micmacs.
-These five tribes formed an alliance called the Wabanaki
+nations formed an alliance called the Wabanaki

 Confederacy.
 Before this alliance, the Passamaquoddy were not always friends with these other tribes--in fact, they sometimes fought wars